MyraReeves/Tuxedo/README.md

 <br>

-## 4️⃣ Refactoring with JS Functions
+## 4️⃣ Step 4 - Refactoring with JS Functions:

 Requirements
 * Use functions to improve the clarity and readability of your code.